twinfoundation/wallet/packages/wallet-provider-models/docs/reference/interfaces/IFaucetProvider.md

 `Promise`\<`bigint`\>

-The amount available on the wallet address.
+The amount added to the address by the faucet.

 ___